Thergar/L2_Calculator/README.md

    git clone https://github.com/Thergar/L2_Calculator.git
    ```

-3. **Check `.env` file**
+2. **Check `.env` file**

-   The .env file is already included in the repository.

-It provides database credentials used by Docker and Spring Boot.
+   The .env file is already included in the repository and provides database credentials used by Docker and Spring Boot.

-4. **Start PostgreSQL using Docker Compose**
+3. **Start PostgreSQL using Docker Compose**

    Run this command in your system terminal (PowerShell, cmd, or macOS/Linux terminal) or IntelliJ's built-in terminal, from the project root directory.
    ```